lottopgf/zora-mint-frame/README.md

 This nextjs app will embed a free mint frame in Warpcast 🎉

+It's powered by the Neynar API that checks like and recast status of the post that embeds this frame.

 ## Zora setup

 Any 1155 collection on Zora should be supported, if you need ERC721 support please open an issue!